 Geyser EURO faucet water filter:

-Looks slick with stainless steel casing.
-The entire casing is made of relatively thin ABS plastic with chrome plating.
-The sample we bought broke when we tried changing the cartridge for the second time and became unusable.
+Stainless steel / chrome color looks good at first site.
+However, the entire casing is made of relatively thin ABS plastic with chrome plating.
+The sample we bought broke when we tried changing the cartridge for the second time.
+The intention is great but poorly executed with low quality materials.

 TAPP 2 Twist faucet water filter:

-Scandinavian design is white with beautiful rounded lines making it look good on almost any faucet.
-Thick robust ABS plastic housing.
+White with rounded corners making it look good on almost any faucet.
+Thick robust ABS plastic housing that will last long.
 We’ve used it for 2 years now without anything breaking and it still looks great.

 Here’s what each of the filters claim to remove.

-Removes particles of active chlorine, organochlorine and organic compounds, iron, excess calcium and magnesium salts, pesticides, heavy metal cations and anions, microorganisms and microbes.
+Filters particles of active chlorine, organochlorine and organic compounds, iron, excess calcium and magnesium salts, pesticides, heavy metal cations and anions, microorganisms and microbes.
 Claims to soften the water but in reality the ion-exchange filtering only prohibits limescale formation.
+Geyser does not provide any independent lab results or certifications.

-Note: The proprietary Aragon filtering may be considered a risk as there is no publicised research on how it works and if it’s efficient.
+Note: The proprietary Aragon filtering may be considered a risk as there is no publicised research on how it works and what it removes.

-Removes 80+ contaminants including microplastics, chlorine, chloramine, limescale, heavy metals (95% of lead), nitrates, pesticides, herbicides, chlorine by-products, most bacteria and more.
+Filters 100+ contaminants including microplastics, chlorine, chloramine, limescale, heavy metals (95% of lead), nitrates, pesticides, herbicides, chlorine by-products, most bacteria and more.
 Does not filter/remove healthy minerals.
+TAPP Water provides independent lab results and certifications supporting all claims.

 Note: Uses 5-stage filtering including Polypropylene screen wrapper, activated carbon adsorption, carbon block microfiltration, proprietary limescale inhibitor formula and strainer mesh.